-

 Multi award-winning sibling indie-folk trio The Gilberts bring soaring harmonies, soulful lyricism, compelling arrangements, and a melodious alchemy to their songs and stages.
-Diverse musical influences inform their song-writing, performance, and recordings including Celtic, choral and country, 1970s rock and pop, and folk music from the 1960s to the current scene.
+Diverse musical influences inform their song-writing, performance, and recordings.
 Themes of longing, searching, and transcendence in their songs create powerful emotional connections with audiences and listeners.

 Immersed in music from those early years - whether it be a festival, show, or just the radio - these influences made their way into their development as song-writers, vocalists, musicians and eventually performers.
 Along the way they began connecting with artists and teachers who took the time to share a thought, chord, or just a listening ear.
 Soon they were receiving invitations to play small events, and then festivals and soft seat theatres.